The Experience

 Saturday Tasting

-Artisan cheese, preserves, regional cider, and baked goods from Hudson Valley producers.
+Artisan cheese, preserves, cider, and baked goods — featuring Hudson Valley producers.

 Saturday Bonfire